 - Open the Settings app on your Galaxy phone:

 - Scroll down and select General Management:

 - Here select Samsung Keyboard (it is set by default on Galaxy devices).

 - And enter the Smart Typing settings:

 - The Auto replace setting is the one you need:

 - And finally switch it Off for each language separately:

 Done!
-Since now on the auto replace won’t disturb you anymore.
+Since now on the auto correction won’t disturb you anymore.